Type 59 tank: Domestic models

-It is a modernized variant of the Type 59 using the tank's chassis similar to its Russian counterpart the BMPT Terminator.
-The vehicle was first appeared at the Zhuhai Air Show in China in November 2018, and is armed with two QN-502C anti-tank missiles, ten QN-201 multi-purpose mini missiles, four S-507 loitering munitions, an unmanned 30 mm cannon, a 7.62 mm machine gun, six grenade launchers, and a quadcopter surveillance drone.
+It is a modernised variant of the Type 59 using the tank's chassis similar to its Russian counterpart the BMPT Terminator.
+The vehicle was first appeared at the Zhuhai Air Show in China in November 2018, and is armed with four QN-502C anti-tank missiles, twenty QN-201 multi-purpose mini missiles, four S-570 loitering munitions, an unmanned 30 mm cannon, a 7.62 mm machine gun, six grenade launchers, and a quadcopter surveillance drone.

 Foreign variants

 Bangladesh

 The Type 59 Durjoy is a highly modernized version of the Bangladesh Army.
 The Bangladesh Army's old Type 59 tanks were upgraded similar to Type 59G standard at 902 Central Workshop of the Bangladesh Machine Tools Factory with Chinese assistance.
 Bangladesh Army renamed the tank as Durjoy (দুর্জয়).
 Improvements includes: